vene/sparsemap/README.md

 > Vlad Niculae, Andre F.T.
 Martins, Mathieu Blondel, Claire Cardie.
 > In: Proc. of ICML, 2018.

+SparseMAP may be used to dynamically infer the computation graph structure, marginalizing over a sparse distribution over all possible structures.
+Navigate to the `cpp` folder for an implementation, and see our paper,

+> Towards Dynamic Computation Graphs via Sparse Latent Structure
+> Vlad Niculae, André F.T.
+Martins, Claire Cardie
+> In: Proc. of EMNLP, 2018.

 ## Current state of the codebase

 We are working to slowly provide useful implementations.
 At the moment,